microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 **Figure 6: DAC Configuration**

 ## -> Timer 2 configuration
-Timer 2 overflow interrupt is used to update DAC register when the signal to be generated is Sine wave, Triangular wave, Square wave or Saw-Tooth wave.
+Timer 2 overflow interrupt is used to update DAC register when the signal to be generated is Sine wave, Triangular wave, Square wave or Sawtooth wave.
 Period of the timer 2 along with total number of points in one cycle of the signal, decides frequency of the generated signal.
 Timer 2 is configured as follows.
 * Set "Control mode" as "Roll over pulse"
 * Set "Clock Source" as "FOSC/4"